flhofer/dell_TB16_firmware/README.md

 Unfortunately, there are no firmware write alternatives for the Windows part (see below).

 > [!TIP]
 > Some users reported needing to repower the dock multiple times before a newly flashed firmware loaded.
 It apparently needs patience.
-Also, there seem to be situations, where one TB port of the laptop, i.e. Port 0, works better than another.
+Also, there seem to be situations where one TB port of the laptop, i.e., Port 0, works better than another.

 > [!Note]
 > You clearly need a Thunderbolt 3/4+ capable device to flash and use the dock.
-The connector can be confusing, but Thunderbolt uses different lanes and protocols than USB and thus would not be accessible without a TB controller.
+The connector can be confusing, but Thunderbolt uses different lanes and protocols than USB, so it won't be accessible without a TB controller.

 > [!IMPORTANT]
 > Known limitations (short version):
 > - Non-Dell systems may negotiate only up to ~60W (USB-PD 19.5/3A) on the main dock cable.
-> - Mac or other high-capacity laptop charging from a fully drained battery can be unreliable in some setups.
+> - Charging a Mac or other high-capacity laptop from a fully drained battery can be unreliable in some setups.
 > - mDP initialization can be inconsistent until all firmware (repeated) updates are fully applied and power-cycled.
 > - Streaming services that require HDCP 2.x may be limited to low resolutions on this dock
 > - Using two MST devices at the same time may depend on your laptop, i.e., if it supports two DP streams per TB port, and thus only mDP+HDMI or DP+VGA may work